whotracksme/whotracks.me/blog/trackers_in_your_favorite_site.md

 <img alt="Trackers on Tumblr" class="img-responsive img-with-padding" src="../static/img/blog/trackers_on_site/tumblr.png">
 <p class="img-caption">Figure 1: Sankey diagram used to represent a [tracker map](../websites/tumblr.com.html)</p>

-Sankey diagrams are at visualizing flow volume metrics.
-Sometimes they are found under the name alluvial diagrams, although they originally are different types of flow diagrams.
+Sankey diagrams are great at visualizing flow volume metrics.
+Sometimes they are found under the name alluvial diagrams, although they originally are different types of flow diagrams [1].

-Given we had decided to use plottly.offline to generate the interactive images, on the site, we wanted to use the sankey diagram supported in plotly, the vizualisation library of choice used in whotracks.me.
-The function itself is pretty simple, as you will see in a bit `sankey_diagram()`, but figuring out how the structure of the input data was not as straightforward.
-Hopefully the following example will make it easier for those reading this post, should they ever decided to try sankey diagrams.
+We wanted to use the sankey diagram supported in plotly [2], the visualisation library of choice used in whotracks.me.
+The function itself is pretty simple, as you will see in a bit when we define `sankey_diagram()`.
+The challenge to creating sankey diagrams with Plotly is understanding the required structure of the input data required by the plotting function.
+Hopefully the following example will make it easier for those reading this post, should they ever decide to try sankey diagrams.

 The goal here is to show a very small dataset, structured in a way that the